Please read and fill out all 3 counselling forms online. This allows me to start to get a sense of ‘you’ and will save us time in our first session:

 No need to download, print and scan – everything can be done easily and online.

-Scroll down and read the Code of Ethics Form below.
+Please scroll down and read and initial the Code of Ethics Form below.

 Code of Ethics

 Please read this Code of Ethics form which explains and details what you can expect from me during counselling.

 - I will make every effort (except when the client is in crisis) to complete a comprehensive Clinical Assessment at the beginning (or throughout) the counselling relationship.

 - If I do not have the skill level to provide the help needed, I will refer the client to another qualified professional.

 - I will preserve the client’s right to confidentiality and will not release any identifying information verbally or in writing without the client’s signed permission (except for the threat of suicide, homicide or suspected child abuse or when ordered to release information by a court of law).

 - I will not engage in a romantic or sexual relationship with the client.

 - I will avoid statements to the client which suggest blame for current difficulties but will allow insight and recovery of memories to come only from the client.

 - I will inform the client that mental images which emerge during hypnosis or guided imagery may not be memories of actual events.